JeffDeCola/catch-microservice/docs/_includes/README.md

 * Can 'catch' the ball from any other person, including himself.
 * Can 'throw' the ball to any other person, including himself.
 * Has a unique ID (URI).
-* Randomly picks which preson to throw the ball to.
+* Randomly picks which person to throw the ball to.

 ## STATE TABLE